 Be nice.
 Or else.

-Product Designer at Pinterest Joined about 5 years ago via an invitation from Kelly S. Justin has invited Andreas Pihlström, Max Maxart, Jonathon Toon, J.T.
+Product Designer at Pinterest Joined over 5 years ago via an invitation from Kelly S. Justin has invited Andreas Pihlström, Max Maxart, Jonathon Toon, J.T.
 Trollman, Victor Ng and 17 others, Ash Huang, Chloe Park, Bryan Landers, Connor Montgomery, Brent Meyer, Hao Su, Agatha Yu, Enrique Allen, Blue Way, Rebecca Goldman, Long Cheng, Mia Blume, Matt Brown, Rob Mason, Kyle Meyer, Hao Su, K B